scientisst/scientisst-NButils/README.md

 **The codes below should be run after all changes have been made to the local copy of the ScientISST Notebooks and before commiting changes and making a pull request to the original repository.**

+- To create (or update) the MasterTable.md on the root of the repository, as well as the README.md files in each Chapter, with the complete index of all existing notebooks:
 ```bash
 python3 -m scientisstNButils.create_index_tables [path to local copy of the ScientISST Notebooks repository]
 ```

-This should create (or update) the MasterTable.md on the root of the repository, as well as the README.md files in each Chapter, with the complete index of all existing notebooks.
+- For Notebooks that have absolute paths to images, download images to respective _\_Resources_ directory and replace link:
 ```bash
 links_to_relative -d [path to local copy of the ScientISST Notebooks repository]
 ```

 ## Contribution Guide
 This contribution guide provides some guidelines to add or update content to the [ScientISST Notebooks](https://github.com/scientisst/notebooks.git).
 Further information regarding the initial steps can be found in [this post](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).

-### Fork the ScientISST Notebooks repository to your account
+### 1. Fork the ScientISST Notebooks repository to your account

-### Make a local clone and add a remote
+### 2. Make a local clone and add a remote

 ```bash
 git remote add upstream https://github.com/scientisst/notebooks.git
 ```

-### Create your own branch
+### 3. Create your own branch
 We suggest naming it with the same ID of the notebook (e.g. A001).

 ```bash
 git checkout -b [branch name]
 ```

-### Make and commit changes
+### 4. Make and commit changes
 Create or update notebooks and resources at will.
 Then commit them and push your changes to the remote repository.

 ```bash